cybozu-go/meows/docs/metrics.md

 ## Runner Pod

-Runner `Pod` provides the following kind of metrics in Prometheus format.
+Runner pod provides the following kind of metrics in Prometheus format.
-Aside from [the standard Go runtime and process metrics][standard], it exposes metrics related to the `Pod`.
+Aside from [the standard Go runtime and process metrics][standard], it exposes metrics related to the pod.

 | Name                               | Description                                                                  | Type    | Labels                |
 | ---------------------------------- | ---------------------------------------------------------------------------- | ------- | --------------------- |